anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ## Proposed solution

-I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization and a `@default` attribute allowing `let` properties to specify a default value for the parameter the compiler synthesizes in memberwise initializers.
+I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization.
 The programmer model is as straighforward as possible.

 The set of properties that receive memberwise initialization parameters is determined by considering *only* the initializer declaration and the declarations for all properties that are *at least* as visible as the initializer (including any behaviors attached to the properties).
 The rules are as follows: